Litbang-HIMTI/Frontend-Website-Himti/README.md

 - [CONTRIBUTING.md](docs/CONTRIBUTING.md)

-This project is bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-To start developing, first make sure that you have node installed.
-After that do `npm install` or `npm ci` to install all the dependencies.
+This project is bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app). **IMPORTANT**, you need to use yarn to install or adding dependencies to avoid depndency conflicts.
+To start developing, first make sure that you have node and yarn installed.
+After that do `yarn install` to install all the dependencies.
+If you want to add new packages to the project, do `yarn add <package>`.

 ## Getting Started